Skip to main content

 3. Right-click on your cluster or resource group and select Deploy OVF Template.

 4. In the Deploy OVF Template wizard, enter the following URL to import the Operating System (OS) and Kubernetes distribution OVA required for the Palette nodes creation.
-Contact your Palette support representative to learn if the version of Palette you are using requires a new OS and Kubernetes OVA.
+Refer to the Kubernetes Requirements section to learn if the version of Palette you are installing requires a new OS and Kubernetes OVA.

 https://vmwaregoldenimage-console.s3.amazonaws.com/u-2204-0-k-1294-0.ova